DIMESTeam/DIMES/README.md

 # DIMES: A Differentiable Meta Solver for Combinatorial Optimization Problems

-A meta-learner for large-scale combinatorial optimization problems including the traveling salesman problem (TSP) and the maximum independent set problem (MIS)
+A meta-learner for large-scale combinatorial optimization problems including the traveling salesman problem (TSP) and the maximum independent set problem (MIS).

 ```bibtex
 @inproceedings{qiu2022dimes,